succeun/sysdiagram/docs/guides/context.md

 ## Basic

-Context Object represents a global diagram context.
+Context object represents a global diagram context.

 It is used to use variables, change attributes, and receive events.